Top 29 Korean Apps you Need to Try

-This post covers popular Korean apps and websites.
+This post covers popular apps and websites you can use in South Korea.

 I’ve categorized them by travel, living, health and entertainment.